 To qualify for the Family with Employee Spouse premium, both employees MUST have basic life insurance.
-The Family with Employee Spouse premium discount will not be granted unless both employees are basic life insurance policyholders in the plan.
 For active employees, the premium for Family with Employee Spouse coverage is based on the average of the two employees' salaries.
 The Family with Employee Spouse discount is also offered when the 'employee spouse' is a retired public employee; the premium for this coverage is based on the active employee's salary.
-The retired public employee must carry the basic life insurance.